Anonmike/Promotly-backend/replit.md

-# Social Media Scheduler
+# Promotly

 ## Overview

-This is a full-stack social media scheduling application built with React, Express.js, and TypeScript.
-The application allows users to create, schedule, and manage social media posts across multiple platforms (Twitter, Facebook, LinkedIn), with analytics tracking and a modern, responsive UI.
+Promotly is a full-stack social media scheduling platform built with React, Express.js, and TypeScript.
+The application allows users to create, schedule, and manage social media posts across multiple platforms (Twitter, Facebook, LinkedIn), with analytics tracking and a modern, responsive UI featuring the Promotly brand identity.

 ## System Architecture